-NEW - Dundee City Council - New Scots Enterprise - enterprise support project
+Dundee City Council - New Scots Enterprise - enterprise support project connections; rights; access; employability and welfare; communities, culture and social connections

-New Scots outcome(s) and theme(s) connections; rights; access; employability and welfare; communities, culture and social connections Project aim To support refugees in Dundee to exchange information and increase knowledge and confidence in developing a business idea and setting up a new business.
-Organisation(s) involved in delivery Geographical reach of project Dundee City Council Employability Team; Dundee City Council (DCC) Scottish Refugee Council Description of project Scottish Refugee Council and Dundee City council Employability Team have been approached by a number of refugee entrepreneurs expressing their interest in starting a new business in Dundee.
-Learning from previous attempts to support refugee entrepreneurs demonstrates that potential entrepreneurs are intimidated and discouraged at early stages due to lack of kr nowledge of the process and confident to engage and progress in the official stages of setting up a new business.
+To support refugees in Dundee to exchange information and increase knowledge and confidence in developing a business idea and setting up a new business.

+Organisation(s) involved in delivery Geographical reach of project Dundee City Council Employability Team; Dundee City Council (DCC) Scottish Refugee Council

+Scottish Refugee Council and Dundee City council Employability Team have been approached by a number of refugee entrepreneurs expressing their interest in starting a new business in Dundee.
+Learning from previous attempts to support refugee entrepreneurs demonstrates that potential entrepreneurs are intimidated and discouraged at early stages due to lack of knowledge of the process and confident to engage and progress in the official stages of setting up a new business.